hl7-eu/xshare-ips-plus/README.md

-# xShare IPS+
+# xShare IPS+R

-xShare Project: Guidelines for the usage of the IPS for research purposes (alignment with CDSIC).
+xShare Project: Guidelines for the usage of the IPS for research purposes (alignment with CDSIC)